Most advice on sales call reporting is backward

 | Territory panel | Which areas are producing results and which need route changes |

+Add visual red, yellow, and green flags so managers know where to focus in seconds.
 A short video can help your team think through dashboard behavior before you build it:

 What managers should do with the dashboard

-Review it before one-on-ones.
-Pull one positive pattern and one fixable pattern for each rep. Tie both back to specific call records and next-step discipline.
-If managers aren't using the dashboard in coaching, your automation is just producing prettier neglect.
+A dashboard is a coaching tool, not a trophy wall.
+Review it before one‑on‑ones, pull one positive pattern and one fixable pattern for each rep, and tie both back to specific call records and next‑step discipline.
+If managers aren’t using the dashboard in coaching, your automation is just pretty neglect.

 Troubleshooting Your Field Reporting System